deta/space-docs/src/content/docs/use/space-apps/using-apps.md

 layout: "@layouts/DocsPageLayout.astro"
 ---

-Once you've installed a Space app from Deta Discovery, you should see it on your Canvas.
+Once you've installed a Space app from Deta Discovery, you should see it on your Horizon.
 This is your own personal copy of the app.

 ![using-apps-1](/docs_assets/use/using-apps-1.png)